Data-Science-in-Mechanical-Engineering/Contextual-GoSafe/README.rst

 Reproducing Results
 -------------------

-To reproduce our simulation results from Franka arm, the repository: https://github.com/Data-Science-in-Mechanical-Engineering/franka-emika-panda-simulation
+To reproduce our simulation results from Franka arm, the repository: https://github.com/Data-Science-in-Mechanical-Engineering/franka-emika-panda-simulation is required.

 An example of contextual GoSafe on a 1D toy example is also provided in the examples folder.